shinolab/autd3-old-monorepo/src/autd3-link-simulator/README.md

 # autd3-link-simulator

-This crate provides Simulator link for [autd-simulator](https://github.com/shinolab/autd3).
+This crate provides a link for AUTD Simulator.

 # Author